 Birthmarks, interestingly, can be a blessing for some and a curse for others.
 After all, a strategically placed, beautiful birthmark can add character to someone’s face—the famous cheek moles of Marilyn Monroe, Cindy Crawford, and Eva Mendes are all examples of how distinctive beauty marks can build characters and even careers.

-When birthmarks are unwanted, however, their presence can have a negative effect on a person’s emotional, social, and physical development—beginning in infancy and lasting throughout childhood and adulthood.
-If you’re someone that feels uncomfortable living with a birthmark, removal surgeries can be wonderful options for getting rid of them permanently, if that’s what you really want—whether they’re port wine stains, large, raised moles, or even a beauty mark of the small, flat, Marilyn Monroe variety.
+When birthmarks are unwanted, however, their presence can harm a person’s emotional, social, and physical development—beginning in infancy and lasting throughout childhood and adulthood.
+If you’re someone that feels uncomfortable living with a birthmark, removal surgeries can be wonderful options for getting rid of them permanently, if that’s what you want—whether they’re port wine stains, large, raised moles, or even a beauty mark of the small, flat, Marilyn Monroe variety.